Jessicabrownsugar/Elk_stack_Project/README.md

 - my local IP Address

 Machines within the network can only be accessed by the jumpbox provisioner.
--My local machine can only access the ELK VM.
+- My local machine can only access the ELK VM.

 A summary of the access policies in place can be found in the table below.